Bird9249/ClickCraft_Admin/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🔧 Development & Extensibility

+### Adding New Modules
+1. Create new module folder: `src/modules/[new-feature]/`
+2. Implement the 4-layer structure:
+   - `domain/` - Business logic and contracts
+   - `api/` - HTTP routes
+   - `presentation/` - UI components
+   - `infrastructure/` - Module-specific infrastructure
+3. Register API routes in `src/server/api/rest/index.ts`
+4. Add routing in `src/app/router.tsx`

+### Module Independence
+Each module is self-contained with its own:
+- Zod schemas and types
+- Business logic
+- API endpoints
+- UI components
+- Tests (when added)

+This architecture allows for easy:
+- **Feature development** - Work on one module at a time
+- **Team collaboration** - Multiple teams can work on different modules
+- **Microservices migration** - Modules can be extracted as separate services
+- **Code maintainability** - Clear boundaries and responsibilities

 ## 🙏 Acknowledgments

 - [Bun](https://bun.sh) - Fast JavaScript runtime